hoque-tasnia/Login-and-registration_PHP/README.md

 # Login-and-registration_PHP
-Form by using php and mySQL
+Form by using php,html,css and  mySQL